Words by Scott Bourne - A Platypod Pro

 Edited by Eryka Bagwell

-New photographers have a lot to learn.
-That’s normal.
+Newbie photographers have a lot to learn.
+That’s to be expected.
 Every journey starts with the first step.
-While these aren’t the ONLY 10 things beginners should know, they are 10 things that will absolutely help newbies get a better foothold on their photography.
+While these aren’t the ONLY 10 things beginners should know, they are 10 things that will absolutely help new photographers get a better foothold on their photography.

-- There is no magic camera that makes you a great photographer – no more than there is a magic set of golf clubs that will make you a pro golfer or piano brand that will make you a great musician.
+1. There is no magic camera that makes you a great photographer – no more than there is a magic set of golf clubs that will make you a pro golfer or piano brand that will make you a great musician..

+I wish I’d have known these things when I first started out.
+That’s why I decided to share them with you.
 Get out there and make pictures.
 Keep these things in mind.
-We are hopeful that this information will help.
+I am hopeful that this information will help.

 If you have a final image and BTS that you’d like to share and potentially be featured on our blog (newsletter or social media pages), please contact us via email@example.com.